Determinant/loupe-flightdeck/README.rst

 Resources
 ---------

-- Only tested on Linux, please let me know if it also runs or doesn't run on macOS/Windows.
+- Only tested on Linux/Windows (run with CMD), please let me know if it also runs or doesn't run on macOS.
 - Currently only X-Plane is supported, to get data feed for the displayed gauges, start the program *after* you launche X-Plane (so it will subscribe the data properly).
 If you're interested in working on MSFS support, etc.,